Skip to main content

 If your exchange shows you the amount you have sent and the amount you have received separately then you should look at the universal import format instead.

-• Fee Amount, Fee Currency, Order ID, Trade ID
+• Order ID and Trade ID

 3. Universal format